 With help from a script he wrote, Frantz found 214,019 images, 148,903 emails and 3,406 documents.
 From all that, he could see email addresses, dates of birth, Social Security and credit card numbers.
 Yikes!

 Don’t let this happen to you.
-Before donating or selling a device, you need to make sure everything has been appropriately deleted.
+Before donating or selling a device, you need to ensure everything has been appropriately deleted.

 If you don’t wipe your device, information can be found later on down the road.
-All those deleted letters, financial documents and compromising photos are still lurking on the computer.
+All those deleted letters, financial documents and compromising photos lurk on the computer.
 All it takes is a little know-how to recover them.

 When a file is deleted, your operating system removes the link to the file and marks the space free.
-Until it’s overwritten by new information, that file will still exist on your hard drive.
+That file will still exist on your hard drive until it’s overwritten by new information.

 If you consider the size of hard drives, it could be some time until that file is gone for good.
 And think about that old computer you’re going to sell on eBay.
 You could be turning over your entire digital life to a stranger.
 Who wants that?